-With the advent of magnetic resonance (MR) venography and increased use of cerebral angiography, there has been recent emphasis on the significant number of patients with IIH found to have associated non-thrombotic dural venous sinus stenosis.
+With the advent of magnetic resonance venography and increased use of cerebral angiography, there has been recent emphasis on the significant number of patients with idiopathic intracranial hypertension (IIH) found to have associated non-thrombotic dural venous sinus stenosis.
 This has led to a renewed interest in endovascular stenting and angioplasty as a treatment for IIH in patients non-responsive to medical treatment.

 A contrast-enhanced MRV (ATECO) scan has a high detection rate for abnormal transverse sinus stenoses.

 These stenoses can be more adequately identified and assessed with catheter cerebral venography and manometry.

 Buckling of the bilateral optic nerves with increased perineural fluid is also often noted on MRI imaging.

 Lumbar puncture is performed to measure the opening pressure, as well as to obtain cerebrospinal fluid (CSF) to exclude alternative diagnoses.
 If the opening pressure is increased, CSF may be removed for transient relief.

 Lumbar puncture is performed routinely for diagnostic and therapeutic purposes in idiopathic intracranial hypertension, despite lumbar puncture being classically contraindicated in the setting of raised intracranial pressure.
 26).